 Think about parenthood.
 It’s probably the biggest and most significant transition a person can go through.
 But parenthood is a transition, which is why we believe that it feeds education.
 Whatever our role within a company, the learnings taken from this experience can also be applied to the workplace.
 It’s almost inevitable that parents will have improved listening skills, mediation skills and able to better understand their colleagues.
 The leadership model, conflict management and time management (and consequently productivity) can change for the better if people are guided to recognise the skills that the transition has strengthened within them.

-Bridges’ Transition Model teaches us to understand our emotions as we pass through a transition: taking us through shock, fear, anger.
+Bridges’ Transition Model teaches us to understand our emotions as we pass through a transition.
+It takes us through shock, fear, anger.
 It creates disorientation, mental confusion, frustration or even apathy.
 If we have the right tools available, we can transform these negative emotions into a new beginning.
-Similarly, if the transition isn’t managed, it can have negative repercussions on the company’s wellbeing too.
-If we don’t develop a new language, if we don’t break down old stereotypes or make space for uncertainty and people’s needs, we could see an increase in stress levels over the long term and many people could lose their vision within the company.
+Similarly, when transitions aren’t managed, the company’s wellbeing will feel the repercussions.
+If we don’t use different words and break down stereotypes, we could see an increase in stress levels.
+What’s more, many people could lose their vision within the company.

-It’s exactly what Lifeed Crisis does.
+It’s exactly what Lifeed Transitions does.
 Designed by a scientific team that’s specialised in transitions, it makes space for people to reflect, highlights how their identity changes, reassures them and makes them feel stronger.
-It benefits everyone because it’s not about how strong the individual is, but the entire biological and social context that they are immersed in.
+It benefits everyone because it’s not about how strong the individual is, but about their biological and social context.